 We expect to make capital expenditures of approximately \$12.0 million during fiscal 2006 in connection with our existing business.
-We have funded our fiscal 2006 capital expenditures, and expect to fund fiscal 2007 capital expenditures, principally through existing cash, internally generated funds and borrowings under our Revolving Credit Facility.
-We generally expect capital expenditures for fiscal 2007 to remain at similar levels to those in fiscal 2006.
+We intend to fund our fiscal 2006 capital expenditures principally through existing cash, internally generated funds and borrowings under our Revolving Credit Facility.
+We generally expect capital expenditures to remain at higher levels than fiscal 2005 as we invest in new manufacturing capability.
 We may also make substantial additional capital expenditures in connection with acquisitions.
 Although there are no present understandings, commitments or agreements with respect to the acquisition of any other businesses, we do evaluate acquisition opportunities regularly.